Bob Livingston: Livingston Group

 Soon after retiring from public life he founded The Livingston Group, a lobbying group in Washington, D.C.
 Some of their noted accomplishments include Congressional approval of a Morocco–United States Free Trade Agreement and Congressional normalization of relations between the US and Libya following the Libyan abdication of nuclear technology and settlement of claims by family members for people killed in Pan Am Flight 103 and other violent incidents in the 1980s.

 Clients

 The Livingston Group's clients have included Citigroup, the United States Chamber of Commerce, and Verizon Communications.
 Another important client was the Republic of Turkey, on whose behalf the Group lobbied until March 2008.
-Critics contend that this lobbying was a form of genocide denial, as Turkey does not recognize the slaughter of up to 1.5 million Armenians as a genocide, and does not want the American Government to recognize these events as genocide either.
+Critics contend that this lobbying was a form of genocide denial, as Turkey does not recognize the slaughter of up to approximately a million million Armenians as a genocide, and does not want the American Government to recognize these events as genocide either.

 The Livingston Group has also represented the government of Egypt until March 2012.
 Acting as lobbyist for Egypt Livingston "helped stall a Senate bill that called on Egypt to curtail human rights abuses" in 2010.
 His stated role is to enhance relations between the United States and the Republic of Egypt, which he perceives as critical to a resolution of tension in the Middle East.